March Madness, NASCAR and St. Patrick's Day celebrations are all great excuses for visiting Las Vegas in March

 Vegas offers plenty for those who aren’t necessarily fans of basketball.

-Pool Parties: With the weather warming, spring breakers head to Vegas for sun and relaxation at the pools and dayclubs.
+Pool Parties: With the weather warming, spring breakers head to Vegas for sun and relaxation at the pools.
+Like last year, any dayclubs will likely require cabana, daybed, or table reservations.
 Check the Pool Party Calendar.

 Local Culture: For a taste of the local counterculture, check out First Friday on March 1, when local artists and musicians get together in the Downtown Arts District for booze, food, conversation, and music.

 Las Vegas loves a good party, and St. Patrick’s Day is a good excuse for a pub crawl up and down the Strip or throughout Downtown.
-The Irish holiday falls on a Sunday this year, so expect a full wild and rowdy weekend.
+However, due to the ongoing pandemic and the fact that the Irish holiday falls on a Thursday this year, don’t be surprised to see a celebration that’s a little less rowdy than usual.

 Best Irish Bar for St. Patrick’s Day Fun